connxio/docs/docs/Resending/archeo-resending.md

-# Resending
+# Resending With Archeo

-Resending in ConnXio (CX) functions differently based upon the event type you react to.
-Only one of the two event types are enabled at present which means that CX supports only one type of resending mechanism.
+Resending with Archeo behaves differently based upon the event type you react to.
+Only one of the two event types are enabled at present which means that CX supports only one type of Archeo-resending mechanism.
 We will describe both of them here, the non-active methods will be marked.
 If you need to use non-active methods, please contact us for more information.

 ## Stateless resending